netgroup/SRv6-net-prog/docs/testbed-basic.md

 From the egress node terminal:

 ```
-$ sudo tcpdump -i veth0_3
+$ sudo tcpdump -i veth1_3
  IP6 a::2 > b::2: ICMP6, echo request, seq 539, length 64
 ```

 ### Notes
-Resources assigned to any of the VMs can be customized by modifying Vagrantfile
+--Resources assigned to any of the VMs can be customized by modifying Vagrantfile
 ```
  virtualbox.memory = "1024"
  virtualbox.cpus = "1"
 ```
-Start-up configuration of ingress node, NFV node, or egress node can be customized by modifying the scripts in the vagrant-box folder.
+--Start-up configuration of ingress node, NFV node, or egress node can be customized by modifying the scripts in the vagrant-box folder.